cbrnr/python-intro-short/08-Lists/08-Lists.md

 ```

 ### Iterating over lists
-Just like we saw in strings, the `in` operator checks whether a specific value is contained in a list:
+Just like we saw in strings, the `in` keyword checks whether a specific value is contained in a list:

 ```python
 >>> x = [1, 2, 3, 4, 5]